abdulwajidck/abdulwajid-personal/DEPLOY-FIX.md

 Build succeeds but deploy fails with:
 ```
 ✘ [ERROR] Must specify a project name.
+▲ [WARNING] Pages now has wrangler.toml support.
+We detected a configuration file but it is missing the "pages_build_output_dir" field
 ```

 ## Root Cause

+The `wrangler.toml` file is missing the `pages_build_output_dir` field required by Cloudflare Pages.

+## Solution: Updated wrangler.toml

+I've updated `wrangler.toml` to include:
+- `pages_build_output_dir = ".next/out"` - Tells wrangler where the static files are
+- `name = "abdul-wajid-personal"` - Project name

+### Option 1: Use wrangler.toml (Recommended)

+With the updated `wrangler.toml` file, you can use:

-The deploy command `npx wrangler pages deploy .next/out` needs a project name to deploy to.
+**Deploy command**: `npx wrangler pages deploy .next/out`

+The `wrangler.toml` file will provide both the project name and output directory.

-## Solution: Add Project Name to Deploy Command
+### Option 2: Use Project Name in Command

-The deploy command needs to include the `--project-name` parameter.
+If `wrangler.toml` doesn't work, use:

+**Deploy command**: `npx wrangler pages deploy .next/out --project-name=abdul-wajid-personal`

+Replace `abdul-wajid-personal` with your actual Cloudflare Pages project name.

-### Step 1: Update Deploy Command
+### Step 1: Update Deploy Command (if needed)

 1. Go to Cloudflare Dashboard → Pages → Your Project
 2. Click **Settings** → **Builds & deployments**
 3. Click **Edit configuration**
 4. Find **"Deploy command"** field
-5. Change to: `npx wrangler pages deploy .next/out --project-name=abdul-wajid-personal`
+5. Use: `npx wrangler pages deploy .next/out`
 6. **Save**

-**Note:** Replace `abdul-wajid-personal` with your actual Cloudflare Pages project name if different.

-### Alternative: Use wrangler.toml

-I've created a `wrangler.toml` file that specifies the project name.
-You can also use:

-**Deploy command**: `npx wrangler pages deploy .next/out`

-The `wrangler.toml` file will provide the project name automatically.

 ### Step 2: Verify Settings